YAML-Driven Pipeline Configuration

 Internal Steps

-To define an internal step that references a service annotated with @PipelineStep:
+To define an internal step that references a service annotated with @PipelineStep, keep the contract in YAML:

 steps: